Based on 12 reviews

 Upon arrival in Paro, we must go through the immigration office and complete a few custom formalities.
 Later, a licensed Bhutanese guide will receive you and take you to Thimpu’s capital.
 Driving for two hours, you will see varieties of Bhutanese features, from mountains, rivers, and agricultural fields to red rice plantations.

-Reaching the hotel, you will have delicious local lunch and visit nearby attractions.
+Reaching the hotel, you will have a delicious local lunch and visit nearby attractions.
 The guide will visit the two most popular and traditional factories.
-One is Nado Poizokhang Incense Factory, and another is Gagyel Lhundrup Weaving Centre.
+One is Nado Poizokhang Incense Factory, and the other is Gagyel Lhundrup Weaving Centre.
 You can then wander around the streets of Thimpu and explore the magical city at your leisure.

 After returning to the hotel, we will have dinner in the evening, followed by a small group session to discuss the Bhutan trip.